amityweb/install_laravel/README.md

 Laravel-install
 ===============

-Installation script for Laravel 4 (inc. Generator Guard and Profiler packages)
+Installation script for Laravel

 ## This script does the following:

-1 - Create project directory
+1 - Create Virtualmin Sub-Server from project name and domain supplied in file

-2 - Download the Laravel 4 master
+2 - Download the Laravel master

 3 - Install and run composer